eddiethedean/polarpandas/KNOWN_LIMITATIONS.md

 - **Parallelization**: Built-in parallel processing

 ### Pandas Fallbacks
-- **Compatibility**: Some operations use pandas fallback for exact compatibility
+- **Compatibility**: A small number of features may require pandas-like behavior; where used, it is documented
-- **Performance Trade-off**: Fallback operations may be slower than native Polars
+- **Performance Trade-off**: Any fallback paths may be slower than native Polars
-- **Memory**: Fallback operations may use more memory due to pandas conversion
+- **Memory**: Fallback operations may use more memory due to conversion

 ## Recommendations

 ### For Users
-1. **Use polarpandas for performance-critical operations** where Polars' speed advantages are most beneficial
+1. Prefer native operations for performance-critical workloads
-2. **Be aware of dtype differences** when comparing results with pandas
+2. Be aware of dtype and JSON orient differences when comparing with pandas
-3. **Use pandas fallback operations** when exact pandas compatibility is required
-4. **Test thoroughly** when migrating from pandas to polarpandas
+3. Explicitly cast after operations that can produce mixed types (e.g., transpose)
+4. Use schema conversion to standardize dtypes at read and construction time

 ### For Developers
-1. **Focus on core functionality** rather than edge cases with fundamental limitations
+1. Prioritize native Polars implementations
-2. **Document fallback usage** clearly in the codebase
+2. Document any fallback behavior clearly
-3. **Consider performance implications** of pandas fallbacks
+3. Consider performance implications when matching pandas semantics
-4. **Prioritize user experience** over perfect compatibility in edge cases
+4. Keep limitations synchronized with skipped tests and docs

 ## Future Improvements

 ### Short Term
-1. **Optimize transpose operations** to reduce pandas fallback usage
-2. **Improve dtype handling** for better compatibility
-3. **Add more comprehensive error handling**
+1. Improve documentation/examples for schema conversion and casting after I/O
+2. Expand JSON support within Polars constraints
+3. Add guidance for MultiIndex workarounds

 ### Long Term
-1. **Native Polars implementations** for more operations
+1. Track upstream Polars enhancements for correlation/covariance and indexing
-2. **Better index handling** to match pandas behavior
-3. **Performance optimizations** for fallback operations
+2. Explore ergonomic helpers for mixed-dtype workflows
+3. Continue performance optimizations across common pandas APIs

 ## Conclusion

-Polarpandas successfully provides a pandas-compatible API with Polars performance benefits for 94.7% of operations.
-The remaining 5.3% of limitations are due to fundamental differences between Polars and pandas that cannot be easily resolved without significant performance trade-offs.
+Polarpandas delivers a pandas-compatible API with Polars performance for the vast majority of workflows.
+Remaining limitations stem from fundamental differences in Polars’ design and are documented via skipped tests and guidance above.

-The project successfully demonstrates that a pandas-compatible API can be built on top of Polars while maintaining most of the performance advantages of the underlying Polars library.